-Sure, you can make local backups of your phone data or sync all your photos, but it is a good idea to maintain a cloud backup as well.
-Why?
-Well, for one, it makes it infinitely easier to switch over to a new device.
+A cloud backup is a copy of your files that’s stored online.
+Your files will live in servers and become accessible from any device, as long as you have an internet connection.
+Why backup your Android phone to the cloud?
+While local backups are great, it’s a good idea to maintain a cloud backup as well.
+For starters, it makes it infinitely easier to switch over to a new device.
 All your data is right where you left it.
 Lost a phone?
 Sign in with your credentials and continue using your new device as usual.

 Additionally, hard drives are prone to failure.
-It isn’t a matter of if, rather when.
-A good backup strategy always includes an off-site copy, and for most consumers, cloud backup is a great alternative to rolling your own data center.
+It isn’t a matter of if, but when your hard drive will die.
+A good backup strategy always includes an off-site copy, and for most consumers, a cloud backup is a great alternative to rolling your own data center.

 Backing up to your Google Account

-One of the first things you do while setting up your Android phone is to add in your Google account.
+One of the first things you do while setting up your Android phone is signing into your Google account.
 If you’ve got your account signed in, the OS will back up your Android phone settings and enable synchronization for contacts, bookmarks, passwords, and more by default.
 If you use Chrome as the main browser on your computer, you will also find all your bookmarks and passwords up to date on your phone — nothing else to do here.

 Next up is photos.
 Cameras have fast become the most important differentiating factor while buying a new phone, and keeping photos safely backed up is just as important.
 As it turns out, Google Photos is perhaps the best photo backup service around.
 There are two options available here.
 You can either back up all your images in high quality with just a bit of compression applied or pay for uncompressed backups using your Drive storage.

 Google’s compression quality is excellent, and most users will rarely notice a difference between the compressed and uncompressed versions.
-In fact, if you rarely blow up your images on a big screen, the free tier should suffice.
-There’s one thing to keep in mind, though: Google Photos will end its free unlimited high-quality upload offer starting June 1st, 2021.
-From then on, all content will count towards your Google Drive storage limit.
+In fact, if you rarely blow up your images on a big screen, high-quality uploads should suffice.
+There’s one thing to keep in mind, though: Google Photos ended its free unlimited high-quality upload offer starting June 1st, 2021.
+From then on, all new content counts towards your Google Drive storage limit.
+Google Photos backups are no longer really free unless you can live with the base storage you get from Google.

 Do I have other options to back up photos to the cloud?